New York City is a great place to ride a bicycle. And it’s getting better.

 I expect it will take some convincing for you to believe the above.

 So hereforth I’m offering up a listicle.
-Seven Reasons Why.
+Seven Reasons Why NYC is great for riding.
 Seven is a great number for a listicle, and the reasons outlined are even better.

-Fifth, there is incredible diversity in the city.
-Whether it’s architecture, food, people, old stuff, new stuff, arcane stuff, it can be found.
+there is incredible diversity in the city.
+Whether it’s architecture, food, people, old stuff, new stuff, arcane stuff, suburbia, sand, woods, wetlands, abandoned roads, ancient farms, it can be found.
 And cycling allows you to sample the diversity more easily than you can by any other mode of transport.
 You think you know what the city looks like?
 Think again.
 It’s more than skyscrapers and suburbs.

-Take a quick scan of the rides in the book.
+Take a quick scan of the rides.
 You’ll see that many of them are on the edges of the city and in parks.
 This was a deliberate choice.
 Anyone can wheel onto a street or avenue and take it somewhere without a guidebook.
 I was more interested in creating rides that take you somewhere you might not otherwise go.

 If the paradox of choice is a problem, I’ve also broken down the rides by borough.
 Brooklyn, The Bronx, Manhattan, Queens, Staten Island.
 And for those who want to explore beyond, or get in some long training miles, I’ve got ride over the George Washington Bridge and Westchester.